iotaledger/iota-core/documentation/APIs/core-models.md

 When a slot is committable, new commitment is generated and will be included in the new issued blocks.

+**Note** that more trees will be added in the future, but this will only change the calculation of `Root ID`, the Slot Commitment structure stays the same.

-The following table describes the serialization of a Commitment:
+The following table describes the serialization of a Slot Commitment:

 <table>
   <tr>